Medicare Procedure and Patient Information

 ---|

-Dr. Rachel Cullifer is a physician who specializes in general practice, general obstetrics & gynecology, and gynecology.
-These areas are among her clinical interests: menstrual disorders, contraception (birth control), and chronic pelvic pain.
-Her average patient rating is 5.0 stars (out of 5).
-Dr. Cullifer studied medicine at West Virginia University School of Medicine.
-She is affiliated with Allegheny Health Network (AHN).
-Unfortunately, according to Yext, she is not currently accepting new patients.
+Dr. Rachel Cullifer's areas of specialization are general practice and gynecology.
+Her clinical interests include menstrual disorders, contraception (birth control), and chronic pelvic pain.
+Dr. Cullifer attended medical school at West Virginia University School of Medicine.
+She is affiliated with Allegheny Health Network.
+She is not accepting new patients at this time according to Yext.